Author: Lisa Hase-Jackson

 will bring songs.
 No house

-dare hold this child.
+dare hold this child.—

 Patrick Cabello Hansel has published poems in over 40 journals, including Isthmus, Red Weather Review, Ash & Bones and Lunch Ticket.
 His novella “Searching” was serialized in 33 issues of The Alley News and his book of poetry “The Devouring Land” will be published March 2019 by Main Street Rag Publishing.

-• Invocation // The Beast That Resides in the Acute Angle by Gregory Kimbrell
+Invocation // The Beast That Resides in the Acute Angle by Gregory Kimbrell

 The cabbie’s right hand travels the warm flank

-muffler still pulled tight across his mouth, as if
+of his unharnessed stallion, the striped woolenmuffler still pulled tight across his mouth, as if

-the things that come into his mind after a long
+to prevent himself from speaking aloud any ofthe things that come into his mind after a long

-day of work, before walking back down empty
+day of work, before walking back down emptystreets to his shared room.
+The turpentine has

-of the stable, where a clever boy who ran away
+soaked through the earth floor at the west endof the stable, where a clever boy who ran away

-to sleep in the hay every night.
+from home when he was still only fifteen usedto sleep in the hay every night.
 But even when

-the world seems to forget us, the memories of
+the world seems to forget us, the memories ofwhat we have done can seldom be rubbed out

-far older than they are loiter behind the bolted
+completely.
+And sometimes the kids who lookfar older than they are loiter behind the bolted

-door to smoke, for kicks setting on fire unsold
+door to smoke, for kicks setting on fire unsoldnewspapers and watching them burn up in the

-rain barrel, wishing they could cause real harm.
+rain barrel, wishing they could cause real harm.—

 Gregory Kimbrell is the author of The Primitive Observatory (Southern Illinois University Press, 2016), winner of the 2014 Crab Orchard Series in Poetry First Book Award.
-His poems have appeared or are forthcoming in Manticore—Hybrid Writing from Hybrid Identities, Phantom Drift, and elsewhere.
+His poems have appeared or are forthcoming in Manticore—Hybrid Writing from Hybrid Identities, Phantom Drift, and elsewhere. -

-• Northwoods Christmas Orphans by Nancy Austin
+Northwoods Christmas Orphans by Nancy Austin

 We caved to the kids visiting in-laws on the real holiday.